-Starting in 1998, Telefónica changed its shareholder remuneration policy, replacing cash dividend payments with bonus issues.
-These operations were charged against free reserves and recognized shareholders' the right to receive, free of charge, one new share for every fifty shares held.
+In 1998, Telefónica modified the shareholder remuneration policy, replacing the distribution of cash dividends with bonus issues.
+These operations were charged against unrestricted reserves, offering one free share for every 50 held.

 In July 2012, in an extremely challenging economic and financial environment, certain exogenous factors created severe instability.
 These unprecedented factors were beyond Telefónica’s control, and were crucial in order to make the Company take definitive steps to effectively defuse potential risks.
 Therefore, The Board of Directors decided that under the criteria of prudent administration and in the best interest of all Telefónica’s stakeholders that the dividend and share buyback program corresponding to 2012 be cancelled as a one-time exceptional measure.

-In 2013, the Company has resumed its shareholder remuneration by paying a dividend of 0.75 euros per share, payable in two tranches: a first payment was made in November 6, 2013 for an amount of 0.35 euros (charged to unrestricted reserves), which had been approved on the Annual General Shareholders Meeting held on May, 2013.
-The second tranche was paid on May 7, 2014, for an amount of 0.40 euros per share, from 2014 net income.
+In 2013, the Company brought back shareholder remuneration with a cash dividend of 0.75 euros per share, payable in two tranches.
+The first was paid on 6 November 2013 for the amount of 0.35 euros per share against unrestricted reserves, as approved at the General Shareholders' Meeting held in May 2013.
+The second tranche was paid on 7 May 2014, for the amount of 0.40 euros per share from 2014 net income.

-The Board of Directors, at its meeting held on February 26, 2014, has agreed, regarding the 2014 dividend, to determine the amount thereof at 0.75 euros per share, payable in two tranches:
+The Board of Directors, at its meeting held on 26 February 2014, agreed, in relation to the 2014 dividend, to determine the amount thereof at 0.75 euros per share, payable in two tranches: